 - Whisk together oil, brown sugar, eggs, and vanilla extract in a medium bowl.

 - Pour wet ingredients into the dry ingredients and whisk until combined.
-Fold in grated carrots, pineapple, and walnuts.
+Fold in grated carrots, pineapple, and pecans.

 - Spread batter into the prepared pan.
 Bake for 45 to 55 minutes.

 - The cake is done when a toothpick inserted in the center comes out clean.
 If the top (or edges of the cake) is browning too quickly in the oven, loosely cover with aluminum foil.

 - Remove from oven and leave to cool.